MasterJedi2014/MPMB-XUA25AS-Arcane-Subclasses/README.md

 This file has been compiled by MasterJedi2014, though the bones of the script are based on the code from MPMB and those who have contributed to the sheet's existing material in the "all_WotC_pub+UA" script.
 I am also using code within the script written by the users Shroo, ThePokésimmer, & TrackAtNite.
 The only things in this script that I can currently take credit for are:
 - Alterations made to address changes made by the UA.

 This script will allow users to more easily playtest the revised Arcane Subclasses content.
-Note that the current version only includes the Arcana Cleric subclass, with the other subclasses being added in later versions.
+Note that the current version only includes the Arcana Cleric, Arcane Archer Fighter, & Tattooed Warrior Monk subclasses, with the other subclasses being added in later versions.

 **Script Patch Notes:**
-- **2025-03-01:**
+- **2025-07-12:**
   - Initial upload of script (V1) with Arcana Cleric.
+- **2025-07-20:**
+  - V1 superseded by V3.
+The Arcane Archer Fighter & Tattooed Warrior Monk subclasses have been added to the script.

 **Known Bugs:**
 - Will alter when one is found.